 6.7.5 Hearing Procedures

 a.
 Quorum.
-To conduct a hearing for a grade appeal, a hearing panel (Panel) composed of five (5) members of the University Grade Appeal Committee, of whom at least two (2) must be students and two must be faculty.
-The Office of Student Rights and Community Standards shall assume responsibility for assembling the Panel.
+To conduct a hearing for a grade appeal, a hearing panel (Panel) composed of five (5) members of the University Grade Appeal Committee, of whom at least two (2) must be students (drawn from either the undergraduate pool or the graduate pool depending on the status of the student appellant) and two must be faculty.
+The Associate Provost shall assemble the Panel.
 A hearing may proceed with a minimum of four (4) members present.

 b.
 Hearing Moderator and Advisor.
-The hearing shall be moderated by the Associate Provost or his/her designee (Associate Provost).
-The Director of Student Rights and Community Standards or his/her designee (Director) will be present at all hearings as a non-voting procedural consultant to the Panel and will make a record of the proceedings.
+The hearing shall be moderated by the Associate Provost.
+The Director will be present at all hearings as a non-voting procedural consultant to the Panel and will make a record of the proceedings.

 c.
 Notice of Hearing.
 If a hearing is to be held, the student and the faculty member who assigned the grade being appealed will be notified in writing of the date, time, and place of the hearing at least five (5) school days in advance.
 In case of an absent instructor, the unit head, with consent of the absent instructor, shall appoint a faculty member from the department or himself or herself to represent the instructor at the hearing.
 The Panel may delay judgment if neither the faculty member nor a representative is available for the hearing, if such a presence, in the opinion of the Panel, is necessary to the decision.